 Morning

-Use the park’s Castile entrance as the most direct route to the south end’s major attractions.
+The park’s Castile entrance is the most direct route to the south end’s significant attractions.

 Trail 1 is a seven-mile pathway that follows Park Road and the Genesee River, connecting multiple scenic overlooks and waterfalls.
 You can begin at any point to enjoy views that are only observable on foot.
 Some sections are paved or flat, while others require navigating stone steps and tree roots.
 There are sixty-six miles of trails through Letchworth.

-Upper Falls can be easily seen from the bottom parking lot by walking on a short, paved trail or from your car.
+You can easily see Upper Falls near the parking lot from your car or walk on a short, paved trail to its base.
 There is also a parking lot near the train bridge above the falls.
 A set of stone steps connects the upper and lower lots.

-Middle Falls is viewable from the landing at the Glen Iris Inn.
-You can also walk or drive to the lower lots to walk alongside the Genesee River.
+Middle Falls can be seen from the landing at the Glen Iris Inn.
+You also have the option to walk or drive to the lower parking lots, where you can stroll alongside the Genesee River.

 The Council Fire was held on October 1, 1872.
 After the speeches and the rededication of the Council House, the Senecas held another ceremony, adopting Letchworth as Hai-wa-ye-is-tah—the Man who always Does Right.
 Before they left, the Iroquois and other guests, which included former President Millard Fillmore, planted memorial trees and signed their names in a special guest register.